Who can and should attend InclusiveU?

 Can I stay in a residence hall on campus?

 Yes!
-Most students stay with their families or get apartments near campus, but there will be a limited number of on-campus housing options available for Fall 2020.
+Most students stay with their families or get apartments near campus, but there are a limited number of on-campus housing options available.
 Please let us know if you are interested in living on campus.

 Can my parents or siblings be my support providers?